-Why is it that your broccoli goes bad within 3 days?
+Why is it that your broccoli goes bad within three days?

 Maybe you’ve sealed your raw broccoli in a plastic tub, thinking that’s the safest option.

-Today, we’re busting all the broccoli storage myths and telling you exactly how to tell if your broccoli is safe to eat.
+Today, we’re busting all the broccoli storage myths and telling you exactly how to know if your broccoli is safe to eat.

 First: why eat broccoli?

 Broccoli is delicious, plus it’s loaded with health benefits.
-We’re talking vitamins, minerals, antioxidants that protect against free radicals, and active compounds that may help prevent cancer.
+We’re talking about vitamins, minerals, antioxidants, and active compounds that may help prevent cancer.

-With the right storage methods (think ventilation and a refrigerator), your broccoli can last up to 7 days.
+With the proper storage methods (think ventilation and a refrigerator), your broccoli can last up to seven days.
 For longer storage, look to the freezer.
 If you’re worried your broccoli is off, the telltale signs are mold, slime, and yellow discoloration.

 Ways To Spot A Broccoli That Has Gone Bad